Renewables

 Share

-Montenegro’s transmission system operator CGES has signed a contract with Alcazar Energy for the grid connection of a 118.8 MW solar power project.
+Montenegro’s transmission system operator, CGES, has signed a contract with Alcazar Energy to connect a 118.8 MW wind power project to the grid.

-The agreement on grid connection was signed by Ivan Asanović, CEO of TSO CGES, and Enrico Casari, representative of Alcazar Energy, Montenegro state-owned company said.
+Ivan Asanović, CEO of TSO CGES, and Enrico Casari, a principal of Alcazar Energy, signed the agreement on grid connection.

-The contract with Alcazar on the Bijela facility is the fifth one that CGES signed with investors in renewables.
+The contract with Alcazar on the Bijela facility is the sixth one that CGES has signed with renewables investors.
 The total envisaged capacity of all the solar parks and wind farms is now 1,327 MW.
-The other projects are developed by MEnergy, Sun Horizon, Obnovljivi Izvori Energije and Agenos Energy.
+M Energy, Sun Horizon, Obnovljivi Izvori Energije, EE korita and Agenos Energy are developing the other projects.

 CGES will finance the substation upgrade from a loan that it obtained from the EBRD

-Alcazar’s wind power plant would be connected to the Brezna substation, located in the northwest of Montenegro.
+Alcazar’s wind power plant would be connected to the Brezna substation, located northwest of Montenegro.
 The facility is expected to be online in 2027.
-The substation must be upgraded for connecting Bijela to the grid.
-CGES said it would finance the project from a loan that it obtained from the European Bank for Reconstruction and Development (EBRD).
+The substation must be upgraded to connect Bijela to the grid.
+CGES said it would finance the project with a loan obtained from the European Bank for Reconstruction and Development (EBRD).

 Alcazar Energy acquired the Bijela project in September 2023.
 The original developers – Simes inženjering and Sistem MNE – have stayed on as support in the endeavor.